DhananjayAshok/AdversarialDiffusion/README.md

 `pip install -r requirements.txt`

 Download the ResNet trained checkpoints for every dataset from https://drive.google.com/file/d/1SowQ-KSCwM9lhUhIyaIWyJGH6GWssGo0/view .
-Copy the `ResNet_18`, `ResNet_18` and `ResNet_18` inside the zip into a new directory at this repo `models/`.
+Copy the `ResNet_18`, `ResNet_18` and `ResNet_18` inside the zip into a new directory under repo root `models/`.

 ## 2. Running Experiments